Business ventures and estate owned by Miguel Enríquez: Services

 Some of his buildings were assigned to offer everyday services including carpenters and blacksmiths.
 Another, became a private jail where troublesome citizens and slaves were held.
 Enríquez also built his own shipyard, which allowed him to properly maintain the fleet and build new ships.
 As his reputation grew, he was tasked with government services such as taking over the cost of repairing the defense fortifications and supplying the military hospitals.
-His ships were used to transport letters, cargo and the situado between locations troughout the Caribbean and Spain by request from clients including the Spanish Crown, the regional viceroy and the Catholic Church, serving as one of the earliest private mail providers in the region.
-On ocassion, this service included the transport of prisoners and individuals being accused by the state, with the sloop La Perla being known for this use.
+His ships were used to transport letters, cargo and the Real Situado between locations throughout the Caribbean and Spain by request from clients including the Spanish Crown, the regional viceroy and the Catholic Church, serving as one of the earliest private mail providers in the region.
+On occasion, this service included the transport of prisoners and individuals being accused by the state, with the sloop La Perla being known for this use.
 These voyages moved these convicts from the Caribbean to the Peninsula and vice versa.